- Diabetes

 - Depression

-- Little cognitive activity
+- Low cognitive activity

 - Alcohol consumption and smoking

-Exercise your memory to reduce the symptoms of Alzheimer's
+Exercise your memory to reduce Alzheimer's symptoms

 - Avoid chronic physical and mental stress.
-This causes damage to cells in the hippocampus and brain, while triggering other health complications.
+This causes damage to cells in the hippocampus and brain, while also triggering other health complications.

 - Meditate!
 Practice techniques like:

 - Spiritual fitness .
 It is important to cultivate high levels of psychospiritual well-being.
-These involve acceptance, independence and socialization and reduce Alzheimer's symptoms.
+These involve acceptance, independence, and socialization, and reduce Alzheimer's symptoms.

-- Positive changes in brain and memory function, cellular health, gene expression and well-being.
+- Positive changes in brain and memory function, cellular health, gene expression, and well-being.

 - Reversal of memory loss in subjects with subjective cognitive impairment and mild cognitive impairment.

-- Improve and increase the ability to concentrate.
+- Improve and increase concentration capacity.